 Following a balanced diet will enhance vitality and help ensure that your medications are as effective as possible.

-Keeping teeth and gums healthy can be more difficult if you have Parkinson's due to the nature of its symptoms and some of the medications used to treat it.
+Keeping teeth and gums healthy can be more difficult if you have Parkinson's due to the nature of its symptoms and because some of the medications used to treat it can affect dental health.
 There are many things you can do to improve your oral health, as well as many professionals who can offer advice.

 Looking after your feet